syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/docs.en.md

 !
 We recommend not to block ICMP because path MTU discovery relies on it, to avoid connectivity issues over VPN tunnels.
 !
 For these reasons, ICMP packets from link local range 169.254.0.0/16 are explicitly allowed to enter any virtual machine in our cloud.
 !
 This is not a security concern, since this range is not routed in Internet and between OpenStack networks.
 !
-If you configure an extra layer of security with iptables or other kind filtering inside virtual machine itself, please ! allow ICMP from this range.
+If you configure an extra layer of security with iptables or other kind of filtering inside a virtual machine itself, please allow ICMP from this range.

 ### Firewall rules (FWaaS)